-The Committee feels that the Central Council, which is a democratically elected body having eminent experts in their respective fields as its members cannot be substituted by the nominees of the Central Govt. for a temporary period of six months.
-The Committee would like to emphasize that with the proposed substitution of section 7 (1) providing a fixed term for members and committee's recommendation for starting the election process six months in advance, any eventuality of a Board of Administrators running the Council should not arise.
+The Committee feels that the Central Council which is a democratically elected body, having eminent experts in their respective fields as its members cannot be substituted by the nominees of the Central Govt. even for a temporary period of six months.
+The Committee would like to emphasize that with the proposed substitution of section 7(1) providing a fixed term for members and Committee's recommendation for starting the election process six months in advance, any eventuality of a Board of Administrators running the Council should not arise.
 The Committee would also add that Govt. should instead take all necessary measures for expediting the election process so as to ensure its completion within six months.
-The Committee therefore recommends that the sub-clause (1A) of the Bill may be deleted.

-While upholding the democratic rights of the people, the Committee also feels that functioning of the Council should not be allowed to remain under the control of a selected few.
+While upholding the democratic rights of members of the Council the Committee feels that functioning of the Council should not be allowed to remain under the control of a selected few.
 The Committee, therefore, recommends that instead of two terms, a member should be allowed to hold office for three terms.
-Proviso may be amended accordingly.
+The proviso may be amended accordingly.